This post may contain affiliate links. Read our disclosure here.

 Take your updated W-4 form into the office and give it to the person that does payroll.
 If you get paid twice a month and your refund was the average $2,000 then this means you just put around $77 back in your pocket every single pay period!

 2 Ways To Put Your Refund To Work

 When your refund comes from this year, instead of throwing it away, consider putting it into an IRA.
 Not only will this earn interest much higher than a local savings account, but depending on the type of IRA you pick it can even make you owe less taxes next year!

-If the pretend person above with $65,000 in income got back a $3,000 refund this year and immediately when out and put it in a Traditional IRA it would lower next years taxes by $400!
+If the pretend person above with $65,000 in income got back a $3,000 refund this year and immediately went out and put it in a Traditional IRA it would lower next years taxes by $400!
 Not mention all the interest it would earn this year.
 The the $400 tax savings is already like earning 10% interest, and the markets are currently earning around 10% interest… so you see where this is going.

 Anyone can put in $6,000 into an IRA every year, if you are 50+ you can put in $7,000.
 You can still put money into an IRA even if you take part in a 401K at work!
 Don’t be scared at the idea of starting an account it’s as easy as opening a credit card and a lot less scary in the end!
 If you can send an email, you can do this.

 If you want an idea of where to open the account I personally would go with Vanguard.
 They have the lowest fees and make it very easy.